onap/demo/README.md

 The vFirewall application contains 3 VMs: a firewall, a packet generator, and a packet sink.

 The packet generator sends packets to the packet sink through the firewall.
-The firewall reports the volume of traffic from the packet generator to the sink to OpenECOMP DCAE’s collector.
-To check the traffic volume to the sink, you can access the link http://sink_IP:667 through your browser.
+The firewall reports the volume of traffic from the packet generator to the sink to ONAP DCAE’s collector.
+To check the traffic volume to the sink, you can access the link http://sink_ip_address:667 through your browser.
 You can see the traffic volume in the charts.

 The packet generator includes a script that periodically generates different volumes of traffic.